kodiweera/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
-Sun Jan 22 20:20:26 EST 2023 | `Fixed Jedcap Upload data script`
-Sun Jan 22 19:04:12 EST 2023 | `New INBOX has 32.5T free space and is healthy`
-Sun Jan 22 19:01:03 EST 2023 | `Adjusted mounts on rolando.
+Sun Jan 22 20:34:02 EST 2023 | `Reinstated auto snapshots of DICOM and BIDS on INBOX` Sun Jan 22 20:20:26 EST 2023 | `Fixed Jedcap Upload data script` Sun Jan 22 19:04:12 EST 2023 | `New INBOX has 32.5T free space and is healthy` Sun Jan 22 19:01:03 EST 2023 | `Adjusted mounts on rolando.
 Needed to reboot because of BIDS user using BIDS mount.`